artofimagination/stereo-calibration-and-vSLAM/README.md

 # Intro
 This repo is heavily under development.

-At the moment only stereo camera calibration, depth map block matching configuration and feature detection is implemented.<br>
+At the moment only stereo camera calibration, depth map block matching configuration, feature detection and motion estimation are implemented.<br>
 Added a small UI that allows generating calibration images and configuring block matching and feature detection parameters in a comfortable way.
+It also does pose detection and motion estimation.

 Any contribution is appreciated.